tiangolo/angular-docker-multi-stage-example/README.md

 ## Docker

-If you don't know Docker yet, and you do at least some back end stuff (deploying a front end app counts), it might change your developer life.
+If you don't know Docker yet, and you do at least some back-end stuff (deploying a front-end app counts), it might change your developer life.
 So, go ahead, [install Docker](https://docs.docker.com/engine/installation/) and follow the [Get Started guide](https://docs.docker.com/get-started/).

-Now, let's asume you already know enough Docker to use it.
+Now, let's assume you already know enough Docker to use it.
 Let's go to our details.

 Here, we'll see how we can use [Docker build-time `ARG`s](https://docs.docker.com/engine/reference/builder/#arg).
 That will allow us to pass build-time variables during image creation.
 And with that, we'll be able to build different images for the different Angular CLI environments, by just passing an argument.
 But we need to do a couple things first.

 When you build your image, Docker normally "sends" all the files in the directory to the part of it that builds the image.
 If you have a `node_modules` directory, it will take some time doing that.
 But you don't need `node_modules` to be copied to your Docker, you will install everything inside and create a `node_modules` inside your container, so, sending all your `node_modules` is a waste of time.

 The same way you would add `node_modules` to your `.gitignore` file, you can use a `.dockerignore` file.

 * Add a `.dockerignore` for `node_modules` with:

 ```
 node_modules